Introduction

 Activate civil society and community champions for the Global Fund

-Key Messages
+Key Resources

 • A call to African leaders – invest in health and in the future of our continent: Policymakers and leaders must think beyond today’s challenges to the future of the world’s youngest continent and commit boldly – with the inspiring audacity of their youth – to ending the epidemics and building a healthy future for Africa and the world.

-• Health is a human right: Every person has the right to quality health care and yet, 615 million people in the African region are unable to access the services they need.
-Investments in health are investments in justice and dignity for all.
+• Every person has the right to quality health care and yet, 615 million people in the African region still lack access to the services they need.

 • The Global Fund’s investments in community-led and community-driven programmes as well as its rights-based programming have improved access to HIV prevention, treatment for drug-resistant TB, and malaria interventions among vulnerable populations.

-• Real stories and impact: The Global Fund partners with communities in sub-Saharan Africa to design, implement and monitor programmes that respond to the needs and challenges of communities on the ground.
-Community-led programmes reduce barriers to services, strengthen systems of care, and improve health outcomes.
+• The Global Fund partners with communities in sub-Saharan Africa to design, implement and monitor programmes that respond to the needs and challenges of communities on the ground.
+In 2024, integrated community-led monitoring (CLM) initiatives were rolled out in Burkina Faso, the Democratic Republic of Congo, Kenya, Mozambique, Nigeria and the Philippines, covering HIV, TB, malaria, pandemic preparedness and climate resilience

 Social Media